BasileBux/java-io-audio-files/README.md

 ```bash
 java -jar your_executable_path.jar your_audio_file.wav speed -i=1.5
 ```
 Intensity takes positive floating point values.
 In the example here, it will speed up the audio file by 1.5 times.
 This will output a file in your current directory which will be called `original_file_name_x1.5.wav` for this example.
+Intensity values between 0 and 1 (0 and 1 non included), will slow down the audio.

 **Volume**:
 ```bash
 java -jar your_executable_path.jar your_audio_file.wav volume -i=2.7
 ```
 This will make the audio louder by 2.7 times.
 Intensity can take any floating point value.
+This will output a file in your current directory which will be called `original_file_name_at_2.7_volume.wav` for this example.
+A negative intensity value, will make the audio quieter.

 ## Contribute / Build from source
 First clone this repo on your machine and `cd` in the cloned folder: